pygmyos/site/readme.txt

-Contains code and diagrams for the new PygmyOS site.
+Contains code and diagrams for the PygmyOS site.